manastarla/sgpdes/README.md

 2. **Installation in Google Colab**

-   If you are using Google Colab, you can run the command above in a code cell:
+   If you are using Google Colab, you can run the command below in a code cell:

    ```python
    # If you want to install a specific branch, you can do that as well